UNIVERSITY OF ILLINOIS AT URBANA CHAMPAIGN

 Application procedures: Applicants may be interviewed prior to the closing date; however, no hiring decision will be made until after that date.
 Applications will continue to be accepted until the position is filled.
-Please create your candidate profile through https://jobs.illinois.edu.
-Candidates are required to upload all application materials, including the letter of interest, resume, transcripts, and names and email contact information for at least three references by December 1, 2022.
-The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
-All requested information must be submitted for the application to be considered.
+Please create your candidate profile through jobs.illinois.edu.
+Candidates are required to upload all application materials, including your letter of interest, resume, transcripts, and names and email contact information for at least three references by June 30, 2023.
+All requested information must be submitted for your application to be considered.
 Additional information about the position may be obtained by contacting:

 Department of Veterinary Clinical Medicine